 What Is Robinhood Gold?

-During this trial period, Robinhood Gold users have access to all the features without the cost.
+Robinhood Gold users have access to all the features during this trial period without cost.

 Investors who make a large number of stock or ETF trades find the Robinhood app especially appealing because there are no commission fees.

 For customers without the funds to go through standard brokers, Robinhood Gold provides a great online brokerage for advanced options without the large price.

 Robinhood Gold Features

 For just $5 a month, users get access to the Robinhood Gold features that standard users do not have.